“In an age of madness, to expect to be untouched by madness is a form of madness.” – Saul Bellow (Henderson the Rain King)

 To be honest, I didn’t really know what any of that meant, but I was definitely intrigued.
 I asked her for more information, and she sent me a detailed synopsis for the film.
 I discovered that this was an anthology of sorts, comprised of different short episodes or segments, each with an underlying core meaning or message.

-There was a bit lost in translation, but it was clear this film was intended to serve a social commentary, using surreal images of the grotesque and pornographic to illustrate the decadence of modern and contemporary society and the madness of man.
+There was a bit lost in translation, but it was clear this film was intended to serve a social commentary, using surreal images of the grotesque and pornographic to illustrate the decadence of modern and contemporary society and the madness of man, if you would prefer to simply watch a pornographic movie and not one that contains horror, or one that’s grotesque then hdtubemovies might be the better choice for you.

 THE MAN BEHIND THE MADNESS